Rose Bot Alternative: When You Need Moderation Instead of Rule Enforcement

 This is fine for 1 group.
 Manageable for 3.
 Painful at 5.
 Impossible at 10+.

-The admins I hear from most — the ones running 5+ communities, or one community above 10K members — aren't complaining that Rose is broken.
-They're complaining that being the decision-maker is eating their evenings.
+The admins I hear from most — those running 5+ communities, or a single community past 10K members — aren't saying Rose is broken.
+They're saying being the decision-maker for every borderline call is the part they want back.

 What Varta does differently